cornucopia-rs/cornucopia/docs/src/configuration.md

 # Configuration
-Clorinde can be configured using a configuration file (`clorinde.toml` by default) in your project.
+Cornucopia can be configured using a configuration file (`cornucopia.toml` by default) in your project.
 This file allows you to customise generated code behaviour, specify static files, manage dependencies, and override type mappings.

 ## Manifest configuration
 The `[manifest]` section allows you to configure the entire Cargo.toml for the generated crate: